eightyfour/kss-node/README.md

 Take a look at the [demo project](https://github.com/kss-node/kss-node/tree/master/demo) for some examples.

+**Separate templates**.
+If you want to use a different template to generate the sections than you can easily create a section.html in the template folder.
+This will be used just for generating the sections.

 *Overview Document**.
 This "overview" page is generated from a Markdown file, which you should place in the directory you're generating from, just name it `styleguide.md` and it will be included in the final styleguide automatically.

 **HTML Markup**.
 In `kss-node` you can include sample markup in your styleguide entries.
 This is not only helpful for newcomers to a project, but is also used by the generator to include samples in your styleguide - just start a paragraph in your description section with `Markup:` like so: